FelipeJared/mechOS/README.md

 # MechOS
-The Mechatronics Operating System (MechOS) is a computer networking framework intended for creating modular software architectures for Robotics and other control systems.
-MechOS is primarily based on ZeroMQ, an open source distributed messaging framework used for carrying messages across TCP, IPC, UDP, etc.
+The Mechatronics Operating System (MechOS) is a computer networking framework intended for creating modular software architectures for Robotics and other control systems

 ## Motivation Behind MechOS